 - Open the windows to make sure you'll be priming and painting in a well-ventilated area.

 Step 3.
 Paint

-Pour True Value EasyCare® latex paint into a paint tray and coat your roller or paintbrush.
+Pour True Value EasyCare® PLATINUM latex paint and primer in-one into a paint tray and coat your roller or paintbrush.
 Paint widthwise in 6-ft. square sections, using a zigzag pattern of overlapping "W" strokes.
 Move from right to left, then left to right, spreading evenly with vertical strokes.

 To ensure even coverage, use light strokes to re-roll across the ceiling and paint from the bottom to the top of each wall.
 If your paint has a flat finish, you don't need to blend.
 Otherwise, to blend, paint over the entire surface (for very large areas, do two square sections at a time) with one-directional, overlapping, non-diagonal strokes once again.